CodeJoshCode/CloudPerformanceTesting/README.md

 That's all!
 My next steps are getting output options such as csv, command parameters to tweak the tests, and writing/testing scripts for other Operating Systems.
+TODO: Add a timer to collect the time it takes to run fio and passmark tests.

 Cheers,
 Josh